The Unbalanced Gromov Wasserstein Distance: Conic Formulation and Relaxation: Introduction

-}, } where the distortion kernel is $\Gamma(x, x',y, y') \eqdef \Delta(d_X(x, x'), d_Y(y, y'))$, with $\Delta$ any distance on $\RR_+$.
-The construction detailed in~\cite{memoli2011gromov,sturm2012space} considers $\Delta$ the Euclidean distance, $\C(r) = r^q$ with $q\geq 1$, in which case it is proved that GW defines a distance on balanced mm-spaces (i.e. the measures are probability distributions) up to isometries.
-In this paper, we extend this construction to the three cases of Section~\ref{sec-setups} and to arbitrary positive measures.

-This distance is applied successfully in various domains.
-It is used in natural language processing for unsupervised translation learning~\cite{grave2019unsupervised, alvarez2018gromov}, in generative learning for objects lying in spaces of different dimensions~\cite{bunne2019learning} and to build VAE for graphs~\cite{xu2020learning}.
-It has been adapted to take into consideration additional structures for domain adaptation over different spaces~\cite{redko2020co}.
-It is also a relevant distance to compute barycenters between graphs or shapes by leveraging additional features of the data~\cite{vayer2018fused} or the metric structure of GW~\cite{chowdhury2020gromov}.
-In the specific case where the metric spaces are Euclidean, then this distance compares distributions up to rigid isometry, and is closely related (but not equal) to metrics defined by procrustes analysis~\cite{grave2019unsupervised, alvarez2019towards}.

-The problem~\eqref{eq-defn-gw} is non convex because the quadratic form $\int \C(\Gamma) \d\pi\otimes \pi$ is not positive in general.
-It is in fact closely related to quadratic assignment problems~\cite{burkard1998quadratic}, which are used for graph matching problems, and are known to be NP-hard in general.
-Nevertheless, non-convex optimization methods have been shown to be successful in practice to use GW distances for ML problems.
-This includes for instance alternating minimization~\cite{memoli2011gromov,redko2020co} and entropic regularization~\cite{peyre2016gromov, gold1996graduated}.
+It is proved in~\citet{memoli2011gromov,sturm2012space} that $\GW$ defines with $\C(t)=t^q$ a distance up to isometries on balanced mm-spaces (i.e. the measures are probability distributions).
+The $\GW$ distance is applied successfully in natural language processing for unsupervised translation learning~\citep{grave2019unsupervised, alvarez2018gromov}, in generative learning for objects lying in spaces of different dimensions~\citep{bunne2019learning} and to build VAE for graphs~\citep{xu2020learning}.
+It has been adapted for domain adaptation over different spaces~\citep{redko2020co}.
+It is also a relevant distance to compute barycenters between graphs or shapes ~\citep{vayer2018fused,chowdhury2020gromov}.
+When $(\Xx,\Yy)$ are Euclidean spaces, this distance compares distributions up to rigid isometry, and is closely related (but not equal) to metrics defined by procrustes analysis~\citep{grave2019unsupervised, alvarez2019towards}.
+The problem~\eqref{eq-defn-gw} is non convex because the quadratic form $\int \C(|d_X - d_Y|) \d\pi\otimes \pi$ is not positive in general.
+It is in fact closely related to quadratic assignment problems~\citep{burkard1998quadratic}, which are used for graph matching problems, and are known to be NP-hard in general.
+Nevertheless, non-convex optimization methods have been shown to be successful in practice to use $\GW$ distances for ML problems.
+This includes for instance alternating minimization~\citep{memoli2011gromov,redko2020co} and entropic regularization~\citep{peyre2016gromov, gold1996graduated}.